jakent4498/IDS6938-SimulationTechniques/Discrete2/Readme.md

 I am then looking at how to do a comparison with the uniform distribution.
 How do I know that the uniform distribution in R is any more uniform than any of these?
 Of course, a purely uniform distribution of 100 numbers in 100,000 picks would be 1,000 of each number.
 I shoud be able to create that as a matrix and do a comparison.

 Well, I created that matrix, but I am still not sure about doing the comparison.
+3/20/17
+Generated results and set up new directory structure for output files to keep them organized.
+Created an Output directory.
+Under the Output directory thre are separate directorys for each type of distribution.
+Within each type of distribution the file names indicate the random number tool used to generate the random numbers and the size of N used for the run.
 3/25/17
 The end points have about half as many entries as the other values because the random numbers are generated on an interval between 0 and 1.
 They are then scaled to integers for the interval from 0 to 100.
 For all integer values inside the interval the real numbers below and above the integer will round to the integer.
 For example, values from 0.50000 to 1.49999 will round to 1.
 However, there are no values below 0 so only values from 0.00001 to 0.49999 round to 0, about half as many as would round to any interior digit.
 The same is true at the other end of the scale.
 There are no values above 100 so only values from 99.50000 to 100.00000 will round to 100.
 This means the end points have about half as many entries as any of the interior values.
 This is clearly seen in the image ![](Graphs/Scatterplot as read from files.png)
 Make the image better -